 Other regional cavatelli pasta recipes.

-In Basilicata, the classic way to serve cavatelli is with dried sweet peppers known as peperoni cruschi, breadcrumbs and chili pepper (peperoncino).
-Other traditional recipes include with broccoli rabe or with king oyster (cardoncelli) mushrooms.
+In Basilicata, the classic way to serve cavatelli is with dried sweet peppers known as peperoni cruschi, breadcrumbs, and chili pepper (peperoncino).
+Other traditional recipes include broccoli rabe or with king oyster (cardoncelli) mushrooms.
 Cavatelli with the local meat sauce (ragu Lucano) is a Sunday favourite.

 As you can see cavatelli is a very popular type of pasta throughout Southern Italy.
 So, there are many recipes for us to discover.
 The first one I posted on The Pasta Project was the cavatelli con peperoni crushi from Basilicata.
 Although it’s possible to buy dried and fresh cavatelli outside of Italy, the dried sweet peppers in this recipe (Senise peppers) may be more difficult to find.
 However, I know they can be bought online.